pactflow/docs.pactflow.io/website/docs/docs/on-premises/security-audit-report.md

 #### Component

-CGI library included in Ruby before 2.7.5 and 3.x before 3.0.3, and the CGI gem before 0.3.1.
+The cgi library included in Ruby before 2.7.5 and 3.x before 3.0.3, and the [cgi gem](https://rubygems.org/gems/cgi) before 0.3.1.

 #### CVE